How to Cull & Select Your Photos Quickly with Aftershoot

 We’ve all been there, trying to maximize time with a streamlined workflow that ends up taking hours anyway.

-Our hope is that with Aftershoot; you can improve your workflow exponentially by letting it do the heavy lifting for you while you take back precious hours from your day to focus on things that are more important to you!
+With Aftershoot, you can improve your workflow exponentially by letting it do the heavy lifting while you take back precious hours from your day to focus on things that are more important to you!

-Aftershoot is a fully automated image culling software that aims to cut down time you spend on culling and selecting your photos.
+Aftershoot is a fully automated image culling software that aims to cut down the time you spend on culling and selecting your photos drastically.

-Unlike other AI-powered image culling solutions, AfterShoot runs locally on the user’s system and lets the user retain full control on the selections and make it extremely easy to review and edit the selections made by AfterShoot.
+Unlike other AI-powered image culling solutions, Aftershoot runs locally on the user’s system and lets the user retain full control of the selections.

-While automated culling is something that all genres of photographers might benefit from, the ideal target audience for Aftershoot is photographers who deal with a large volume of photos.
+While automated culling is something that all genres of photographers will benefit from, Aftershoot is primarily for photographers who deal with a large volume of photos.

-This would make photographers shooting Weddings, Events, Portraits, and Journalism an ideal audience for AfterShoot.
+This would make photographers shooting Weddings, Events, Portraits, and Journalism ideal users of Aftershoot.

-That said, if your photoshoot involves humans, AfterShoot should work without any issues.
-However, some of our users have found AfterShoot to work well on Product and Landscape shoots as well!
+That said, if your photoshoot involves humans, Aftershoot will work without any issues.
+However, some of our users have found Aftershoot to work well on Product and Landscape shoots as well!

 As far as image formats go, we support all the leading RAW formats and JPEGs.

-Using Aftershoot is a four-step process.
-Make sure that you have a folder of RAW/JPEG photos that you want to cull ready with you.
+Before you dive in, make sure you have a folder of RAW/JPEG photos that you want to cull ready.

 For best results, please ensure that you ingest and cull your photos with Aftershoot prior to importing them into Lightroom or Capture One.